 Lynn Tilton’s life journey has evolved from her birthplace – Bronx, NY- through the ivory towers of Yale and Columbia Universities to the male-dominated world of Wall Street.
-Today, as the founder and CEO of Patriarch Partners, she focuses not only on her more than 75 portfolio companies but also on ”the Main Streets” of once thriving towns across America, that struggle for survival in the new economy that has turned its back on the American worker.
+Today, as the founder and CEO of Patriarch Partners, she focuses not only on her portfolio companies but also on ”the Main Streets” of once thriving towns across America, that struggle for survival in the new economy that has turned its back on the American worker.
 Under Ms. Tilton’s leadership, Patriarch’s mission to rebuild America one company at a time and one job at a time have been made possible through tireless work ethic, innovative spirit and an unwavering quest for truth and light where others see hopelessness.

 Ms. Tilton’s dedication to the achievement of excellence was fostered at an early age.
 As a teen, she was a nationally ranked tennis player, practicing nightly to improve her game from 12:00 am to 2:00 am when court time was free-of-charge.